ptkdev/aboutmeinfo-telegram-bot/README.md

 <!-- all-shields/header-badges:END -->

-About Me Info Bot: Share your social media and links on Telegram
+About Me Info Bot: Share your social profiles and links on Telegram

 ## 🎁 Support: Donate